 Marionberry Mojito Sauce

-2 C Marionberries – fresh or frozen (may substitute equal amount blackberries)
+2 Cups Marionberries – fresh or frozen (may substitute blackberries)

-1 T fresh mint cut in a chiffonade by rolling mint leaves into a log and cutting into long thin strips with a sharp knife.
+1 Tablespoon fresh mint cut into long, thin strips with a sharp knife

 For the Pulled Pork